Course Outline

 Summary and Next Steps

-• Q&A and discussion to address specific concerns and questions related to ISO 22000 implementation for government
+• Q&A and discussion to address specific concerns and questions related to ISO 22000 implementation for government agencies

 Requirements

-• Familiarity with HACCP (Hazard Analysis and Critical Control Points)
+• Familiarity with HACCP (Hazard Analysis and Critical Control Points) standards.

 Audience

-• Food safety managers
+• Food safety managers for government and industry.

-• Quality assurance professionals
+• Quality assurance professionals.

-• Compliance officers in the food industry
+• Compliance officers in the food sector.

 14 Hours